sfz74/sfz74/README.md

 Certified in Python Internship Trainee

-Certified RDBMS Trainee form IIT Bombay
+Certified RDBMS Trainee from IIT Bombay

+Diploma in Application programming

 ## Connect With Me
 Linked.in: https://www.linkedin.com/in/syed-fatema-zohra-6b6014312/